I’ve been asked in the past by a few friends ‘How do you know all that stuff?’ and it’s usually followed by ‘What’s it like you be you?’

 Introverted or extroverted?
 Like everyone else, I’m a combination of both but I do fall more strongly into the introvert category.
 My Jung’s and Briggs Myers’ personality profile identifies my personality type as INTJ.
 The percentages of each are as follows… Introvert (33%) iNtuitive (25%) Thinking (62%) Judging (100%).
 Here’s a link that discusses INTJs in more depth.
 I do value my ‘alone time’… time set aside just for my own personal reflection.
 It could take on the form of being on the still lake waters at daybreak fishing, walking along a hiking trail, or just picking a comfortable spot on the couch and reading a classic book.
 That’s my time to unwind mentally.

-I do tend to forgive people easily, sometimes to a fault, but that really depends on the transgression involved.
-But I don’t forget.
+I do tend to forgive people easily, sometimes to a fault, but that really depends on the transgression involved, but I don’t forget.
+I’m slow to anger but once that line has been crossed, the person that has offended me falls into the ‘you’re dead to me’ category.

 In closing, I challenge you to self-assess who you are and why you tend to believe the way you do.
 Why are you the way you are?
 Always ask yourself ‘why?’
 Question everything.
 Expand your horizons… and learn new things.